d-bl/GroundForge/docs/p2t/readme.md

 A `t` makes two pairs of nodes at the same height kiss one another.
-This explains why the following two stitches have the same color code, will be also identical in real lace, yet are drawn differently.
+This explains why the following two stitches have the same color code, will be also identical in real lace, yet are drawn with twists at different heights.

 ![](same-or-not.png)